Southern Kaduna Killings: Fulani Leaders Resolve To End Crisis - Nigeria Today

 Southern Kaduna Killings: Fulani Leaders Resolve To End Crisis

-Fulani leaders in Southern Kaduna have expressed their commitment to the restoration of peace and calm in the crises-torn area.

-They made this commitment when a non-governmental organisation, Global Peace Foundation Nigeria (GPFN), on Tuesday met with indigenous Fulani leaders and youths in an effort to proffer solution to the crisis in Southern part of Kaduna State.
+A Non-governmental Organization, Global Peace Foundation Nigeria (GPFN) tuesday met with indigenous fulani leaders and youth to profer solution to the crisis in Southern part of Kaduna State.

-The meeting which took place at Adara Hall in Kachia under the theme, ‘Active Involvement of Fulanis in Southern Kaduna Peace-building Process’ drew over 80 participants of Fulani extraction across the eight local government areas of Southern Kaduna to discuss how to end the crisis and restore peace and confidence in the area.
+The meeting which took place at Adara Hall in Kachia under the theme ‘Active involvement of Fulanis in Southern Kaduna peace-building process’ drew over eighty (80) participants of Fulani extraction across the eight Local Government Areas of Southern Kaduna to discuss how to mitigate the crisis and restore peace and confidence in the area.

-Speaking at the programme, the country director, GPFN, John Oko, noted that the Foundation organised the consultative meeting in line with its vision of One Family Under God Campaign, with a view to facilitating and enhancing the process of mediation for an amicable resolution of the problem bedevilling the area.
+Speaking at the program, the Country Director, Global Peace Foundation Nigeria, John Oko, noted that the Foundation organized the consultative meeting in line with its vision of One Family Under God Campaign with a view to facilitate and enhance the process of mediation for amicable resolution of the problem bedevilling the area.

 They appealed to the participants to take the message of forgiveness and tolerance in all they do so as to create the enabling environment for all to live peacefully and also restore the peace the area.

-In a goodwill message to the gathering, the chairman, Association of Local Government of Nigeria (ALGON), Kaduna State, who is also the interim chairman of Jaba LGA, Mr. Ben Kure, appealed to the people to partner with government in working to restore peace to the area and to eschew bitterness.
+In a goodwill message to the gathering, the Chairman Association of Local Government of Nigeria (ALGON) Kaduna State who is also the Interim Chairman of Jaba Local Government Area, Mr. Ben Kure commended the Global Peace Foundation Nigeria for championing the process of mediation to restore peace between the Fulanis and the Indigenous tribes of Southern Kaduna.

+He emphasized that the Government is working tirelessly to restore peace and stability in the area and appealed to the people to partner Government and eschew bitterness in resolving the problem.

-In his contribution, the chairman of Miyetti Allah Cattle Breeders Association (MACBAN), Kaduna State, Haruna Usman Tuga, said that Southern Kaduna Fulani are committed to the peace process and called on people to avoid false accusation and rumour mongering that can easily ignite hatred.
+In his contribution, the Chairman of Miyetti Allah Cattle Breeders Association Kaduna State, Haruna Usman Tuga said southern Kaduna Fulani are committed to the peace process and called on people to avoid false accusation and rumour mongering that can easily ignite hatred.

+The Secretary Mogbal Fulbe Development Association, Kaduna State Dr. Ahmad Mairiga Yandeh in his contribution applauded the process and advised other well meaning organizations to key into the process by organising similar forum for the indigenous tribes of the area, politicians, clergies, traditional Rulers for a better result.

+Also contributing, a Fulani community Leader, Abdulmalik Durunguwa called on the people to stop given religious colouration to every crisis instead they should deal with the issues in the community it emanates rather than reprisals.

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask